 There are a number of things to consider when choosing your pallet stacker:

-If you’re moving boxes, loose materials or drums, you should consider a lightweight stacker.
-These stackers can lift loads of up to 250kg.
-Mini stackers are another option; these lift loads via a winch lift.
-Both of these options provide a flexible mobile platform to work from – they are the perfect solution for very light lifting requirements.
+If you’re moving boxes, loose materials or drums, you should consider a lightweight lifters.
+These lifters can lift loads of up to 250kg.
+Mini stackers are lightweight, ergonomic solution to handling light loads; these lift loads via a winch lift, manual hydraulic or battery electric.
+These options provide a flexible mobile platform to work from – they are the perfect solution for very light lifting requirements.